The role of Indian IT sector in government’s initiative – Digital India.

 Launched by Government of India, the Digital India Program is nowadays catching eyes of everyone; even Google, the search engine giant, has showed interests in this government initiative.
 Google’s Chief Internet Evangelist Vinton Cerf discussed ways to increase internet penetration in the India in an event organized by Federation of Indian Chambers of Commerce and Industry (FICCI).

 Digital India is all about digitizing several government departments and their procedures as well as transforming India into a digitally empowered nation.
-The whole program, covering several projects, is worth over Rs 1 lack crore.
+The whole program, covering several projects, is worth over Rs 1 lakh crore.
 Also, it concentrates on the concept of paperless office that brings routine interaction of consumers with various government authorities online.
 Here is an interactive presentation helping you understand the whole concept of paperless office.
 Also, the more we adopt this concept, the more we contribute to green environment.

 But even if government is investing huge money in digitizing all its procedures as well as turning the concept of paperless office into reality, it’s hard to implement any system without the involvement of private companies, particularly Indian IT companies.
 Of course they will also need basic infrastructure from government.
 Indian IT companies have to play major role in digitizing India and making this government ambitious project successful.